 The next steps for us are getting this apartment listed everywhere I can possibly think of and to start selling most everything in this joint.
 More helpful steps to come.
 Aren't you wishing you could be going through this too?

-Boston Commons - joshpeterson posted a photo: [image: Boston Commons]
+Boston - joshpeterson posted a photo: [image: Boston]